Ing140943/refactoring/README.md

             }
 ```
 * Problem:
-  - Too long if else statement hars to read and understand.
+  - Too long if else statement hard to read and understand.
 * Refactor
   - Extract part of that code to one method.
   ```java